 Evidence for the generic pattern

-We hypothesized that if the IRAP is relatively sensitive to the domain being assessed, a greater proportion of variance should be attributable to the main effect for IRAP stimuli domain and/or the interaction between domain and trial type.
-However, if IRAP effects are mostly driven by the generic pattern, then the main effect for trial type effect would be larger.
-This would imply that the IRAP is relatively insensitive to the stimulus domain being assessed.
+We hypothesized that if the IRAP is relatively sensitive to the domain being assessed then a greater proportion of variance will be attributable to the main effect for IRAP stimuli domain and/or the interaction between domain and trial type than for the main effect for trial type.
+However, if IRAP effects are mostly driven by the generic pattern then the main effect for trial type effect would be larger than the main effect for domain or their interaction effect.
+This latter scenario would imply that the IRAP is relatively insensitive to the stimulus domain being assessed.

-A mixed within-between frequentist ANOVA was run using type III sum of squares method with IRAP D scores as the dependent variable, IRAP trial-type as the within subjects independent variable (i.e., Category 1 – Positive, Category 1 – Negative, Category 2 – Positive, Category 2 – Negative), and domain as the between subjects independent variable.
+A mixed within-between ANOVA was run using type III sum of squares method with IRAP D scores as the dependent variable, IRAP trial-type as the within subjects independent variable (i.e., Category 1 – Positive, Category 1 – Negative, Category 2 – Positive, Category 2 – Negative), and domain as the between subjects independent variable.
 Only data from the domains featuring known-words was used (i.e., all domains other than the non-words IRAP).
-Because our hypotheses referred to comparing the proportion of variance attributable to the main and interaction effects rather than assessing differences in estimated means, only the ANOVA effect sizes are reported.
+Because our hypothesis involved comparing the proportion of variance attributable to the effects effect rather than assessing differences in means, only the ANOVA effect sizes are reported.
 Three different metrics of effect size are reported: η2, ηp2, and ηg2, where η2 refers to the percentage of variance explained (akin to r2); ηp2 (‘partial’) refers to the percentage of variance explained after controlling for all other main and interaction effects; and ηg2 (‘generalized’) also refers to percentage of variance after controlling for other effects, but is corrected to be interpretable across differential factorial designs (e.g., number of levels and within vs. between factors; see Lakens, 2013).
 All three metrics are reported here to maximize informativeness.
 Confidence intervals were bootstrapped using the case removal and percentile method with 2000 replications.
-Median bootstrapped estimates are reported for robustness.
-Following standard practice, 90% confidence intervals are reported on the basis that squared effect sizes can only be positive numbers.
+Point estimates for effect sizes are computed as median bootstrapped estimates for robustness.
+Following standard practice, 90% confidence intervals are reported rather than 95% confidence intervals on the basis that squared effect sizes can only be positive numbers.

 Hypothesis tests were conducted via the comparison of confidence intervals.
 Given the mix of within and between-subject effects, ηg2 was the most appropriate effect size to compare in order to make inferences.
-Results demonstrated that the majority of variance in IRAP effects was explained by the main effect for trial type (η2 = 0.674, 90% CI [0.618, 0.723], ηp2 = 0.212, 90% CI [0.184, 0.236], ηg2 = 0.146, 90% CI [0.127, 0.166]) with only a small fraction explained by either the main effect for domain (η2 = 0.101, 90% CI [0.071, 0.139], ηp2 = 0.067, 90% CI [0.047, 0.09], ηg2 = 0.025, 90% CI [0.018, 0.034]) or the interaction between domain and trial type (η2 = 0.112, 90% CI [0.085, 0.145], ηp2 = 0.043, 90% CI [0.032, 0.055], ηg2 = 0.01, 90% CI = 0.028, 90% CI [0.021, 0.036]).
+Indeed the generalized form of this effect size was created for exactly such purposes.
+Results demonstrated that the majority of variance in IRAP effects was explained by the main effect for trial type (η2 = 0.70, 90% CI [0.66, 0.75], ηp2 = 0.24, 90% CI [0.22, 0.27], ηg2 = 0.17, 90% CI [0.15, 0.19]) with only a small fraction explained by either the main effect for domain (η2 = 0.10, 90% CI [0.07, 0.14], ηp2 = 0.08, 90% CI [0.06, 0.10], ηg2 = 0.03, 90% CI [0.02, 0.04]) or the interaction between domain and trial type (η2 = 0.09, 90% CI [0.07, 0.12], ηp2 = 0.04, 90% CI [0.03, 0.05], ηg2 = 0.03, 90% CI 90% CI [0.02, 0.04]).
 Results are illustrated in Figure 1.
-Results therefore supported the conclusion that variation in the IRAP effects are mostly attributable to a generic pattern among the IRAP trial types that is demonstrated in all domains.
+Results therefore supported the conclusion that variation in the IRAP effects are mostly attributable to a generic pattern among the IRAP trial types.
 IRAP effects are therefore relatively insensitive to the attitude domain being assessed.

 Figure 1.
 Effect size estimates for the ANOVAs.